 Fast Facts: –

-- Buckingham Palace is considered as the most recognizable place in Great Britain.
+- Buckingham Palace is considered to be the most recognizable building in Great Britain.

 - It is located in the heart of London and surrounded by two royal parks.